 Molecular gastronomy is perhaps the term most commonly associated with Blumenthal, but his vision of what it means is more about the science of cooking, rather than test tubes and pipettes.
 He prefers to talk about multi-sensory cooking, the role that hearing, smell, sight and touch all play in people’s enjoyment of eating.
 Defining that style is Sound of the Sea, a dish that made its debut in 2007 and now comes in the form of seafood and edible sand plated to resemble the seashore and served with an iPod in a conch shell playing sounds of seagulls and ocean waves.

 Blumenthal is nothing if not a constant reinventor.
 His drive for endless experimentation was part of the reason he temporarily closed The Fat Duck after 20 years, filling the six-month gap with a pop-up in Melbourne before reopening in 2015.
 The renovation of the 16th-century, Grade I-listed building cost £2.5m and included a much bigger kitchen and a £250,000 mechanical sweetshop that dispenses petit fours.
-Further changes ensued in 2018 when executive chef Jonny Lake left after 12 years, but Blumenthal’s inimitable cuisine lives on through head chef Edward Cooke and the group’s executive chef, Ashley Palmer-Watts.
-Almost 25 years after its opening, The Fat Duck is as relevant as ever, and remains one of the most influential restaurants in the world.
+Further changes ensued when executive chefs Jonny Lake and Ashley Palmer-Watts left in 2018 and 2020 respectively, but Blumenthal’s inimitable cuisine lives on through head chef Edward Cooke.
+More than 25 years after its opening, The Fat Duck is as relevant as ever, and remains one of the most influential restaurants in the world.

 Go inside The Fat Duck: